olcf/SC20_HandsOn_with_Summit/challenges/MPI_Basics/README.md

   ```
   MPI_Comm_size(MPI_COMM_WORLD, &size);
   ```
   In this case, the communicator is named MPI_COMM_WORLD.
-This function returns the size of the communicator which us equal to the number of ranks.
+This function returns the size of the communicator which is equal to the number of ranks.

 * Next get the rank ID of each process from the communicator.